-Dangers of Mixing Xanax and Alcohol
+What Are The Dangers of Mixing Alcohol With Xanax?

-The Dangers of Mixing Xanax and Alcohol
+What Are The Dangers of Mixing Xanax With Alcohol?

-In the case of Xanax, combining it means achieving an intense euphoria, elevated sense of well-being, and even a sense of giddiness.
+Some people will choose to combine Xanax with other substances, such as alcohol.
+People with problems drinking alcohol have a higher rate of Xanax misuse.
+The goal of combining drugs is to enhance the effects of one or both substances.
+In the case of Xanax, combining it means achieving intense euphoria, an elevated sense of well-being, and even a sense of giddiness.
 The specific combination of Xanax and alcohol poses a number of risks.

 On its own, alcohol is a central nervous system depressant (CNS), much like Xanax.
 Both Xanax and alcohol reduce neuron firing in the central nervous system, leading to a host of side effects.
 The exact outcome of the Xanax and alcohol combination depends on how much of each a person takes.